 3r6c7 sees green lite 3r1c7 in c7 and blue lite in the East box.

-It’s a short follow up to blue 3r7c5 and a green wrap:
+It’s a short follow up from the confirmation N1 to blue 3r7c5 and a green wrap:

-We don’t see it in the Special, but a lite coloring wrap occurs when lite coloring chains from opposing colors meet on a candidate of another full color.
-The full color is true, and its opposite is false.
+We don’t see it here, but a lite coloring wrap occurs when lite coloring trees from opposing colors meet on a candidate of another full color.
+The full color is confirmed, and its opposite is false.
 No need to wait for a lite color to be confirmed.
-One of the opposing lite colors is true.
-We don’t know which, but we do know the candidate is true, so its color prevails, regardless.
+For example, if 1r3c6 had been purple, purple would be confirmed and yellow wrapped.